Banking & ATM Fees in Kenya (2026)

 How banking works in Kenya

 Equity Bank and KCB (Kenya Commercial Bank) are the most foreigner-accessible.
-ATMs are widespread in Nairobi but can be unreliable — have a backup card.
-M-Pesa (Safaricom's mobile money) is ubiquitous — set up a Safaricom line and you can pay for nearly everything.
+ATMs are widespread in Nairobi but can be unreliable β have a backup card.
+M-Pesa (Safaricom's mobile money) is ubiquitous β set up a Safaricom line and you can pay for nearly everything.
 Wise transfers in efficiently.
 USD cash is readily exchangeable at forex bureaus (better rates than banks).

-The recommended card stack for Kenya
+The card stack for Kenya

 Wise

-Open a free Wise account →
+Open a free Wise account β

-150+ currencies at the interbank rate, with virtual cards for one-time payments.
-The free plan is sufficient for most nomads; the premium tier covers higher ATM withdrawal limits in Kenya.
+150+ currencies at the interbank rate, plus virtual cards for one-time payments.

-Get Revolut →
+Get Revolut β

 Frequently asked questions